Answering all of your questions about CBD in California

 What Restrictions Are There for Buying CBD in California?

 If you are a resident in California looking to purchase CBD, you are in luck!
 California is one of the states that enjoy the most freedom when it comes to CBD.
 You can find it pretty much anywhere you go (gas stations, convenience stores, grocery stores, markets,etc.).
-The greatest exception in this freedom is that restaurants and retailers are prohibited from selling CBD infused food (whether for human or animal consumption).https://thecannabisradar.com/cbd-oil/states/california/
+The greatest exception in this freedom is that restaurants and retailers are prohibited from selling CBD infused food (whether for human or animal consumption).
+You can also find certain CBD products in some dispensaries. https://thecannabisradar.com/cbd-oil/states/california/

 As always, we highly recommend doing research on the CBD products you want to purchase before doing so.
-Since CBD is still not approved by the FDA, there is a chance of products being sold that are not all they claim to be.
+Since CBD is still not approved by the FDA, there is a chance of products being sold that are not all they claim to be, and not all CBD is the same.
 It’s important to look for companies that source their hemp from U.S. farms and are transparent with their ingredients.
-Be aware and research the companies that are thinking of purchasing form before implementing the use of their products into your routine.
+Be aware and research the companies that are thinking of purchasing from before implementing the use of their products into your routine.

 Purchasing High-Quality CBD in California

 A88’s CBD is sourced from Centuria Foods, a global leader in phytocannabinoid-rich hemp-derived CBD ingredients for use in nutritional, pharmaceutical and wellness products.
-The CBD is sourced from, hemp grown in the U.S and all A88CBD products contain less than .3% CBD.
-Shop all CBD products today!
+Our CBD is sourced from, hemp grown in the U.S and all A88CBD products contain less than .3% CBD.